-The Distribution of Interest Rates and Default Probabilities Figure 2 also looks at interest rates but this time, the distribution of such rates across types of borrowers with different levels of competition.
+Figure 2 looks at the distribution of interest rates across types of borrowers for different levels of competition.
 As we would expect from Figure 1, when competition is very high then there is no variation in interest rates at all.
 A feature of the high competition case is the emergence of a modal interest rate; almost every borrower is being offered the same interest rate.
 The spread of interest rates on offer starts to increase as competition is reduced.
 However, with $\phi = 0.5$, there is still quite a bit of bunching.

-Notes: All graphs depict the distribution of interest rates $((r/x-1)\times 100)$ paid by individuals who borrow in equilibrium.
-Subfigure (A) presents the baseline scenario where we impose perfect collateralisability of wealth $(\tau=1)$, assume that the distribution of asset holdings and productivities are independent $(\rho=0)$.
-Subfigures (B) and (C) preserve the baseline scenario with one exception each: in subfigure (B) we assume that the distribution of asset holdings and productivities are correlated $(\rho=0.3)$ and in subfigure (C) we impose imperfect collateralisability of wealth $(\tau=0.5)$.
-For each scenario we show the distribution of interest rates for three distinct levels of competitiveness of credit markets: full competition $(\phi=1.0$, top figure), monopolistic competition $(\phi=0.0)$, bottom figure), and an intermediate level $(\phi=0.5)$, middle figure).
+Notes: All graphs depict the distribution of interest rates $((r/x - 1) \times 100)$ paid by individuals who borrow in equilibrium.
+Subfigure (A) presents the baseline scenario where we impose perfect collateralisability of wealth ($\tau = 1$), assume that the distribution of asset holdings and productivities are independent ($\rho = 0$).
+Subfigures (B) and (C) preserve the baseline scenario with one exception each: in subfigure (B) we assume that the distribution of asset holdings and productivities are correlated ($\rho = 0.3$) and in subfigure (C) we impose imperfect collateralisability of wealth ($\tau = 0.5$).
+For each scenario we show the distribution of interest rates for three distinct levels of competitiveness of credit markets: full competition ($\phi = 1.0$, top figure), monopolistic competition ($\phi = 0.0$, bottom figure), and an intermediate level ($\phi = 0.5$, middle figure).

 When $\phi = 0$, i.e. no competition, then there is the widest range of interest rates which are essential chosen to extract all of the surplus from a lending relationship between an entrepreneur and lender.
-Variation in the interest rate are caused by a subset of entrepreneurs having attractive outside options, either as wage labourers or by self-financing.
+This suggests that one factor that could explain the differences in the dispersion of interest rates between Pakistan and Thailand noted above is the competitiveness of credit markets.